Nellaker-group/happy/README.md

         the I/O restrain has led to extremely slow inference speed.

 <ins>After</ins>: Readers now fetched a large (default 15000px by 15000px) tile from the WSI to the CPU first, then crop the corresponding small tiles from the big tiles in the CPU
-before sending the small tiles to the GPU for inferencinbg.
+before sending the small tiles to the GPU for inferencing.